miwamasa/Memos/02-14 LLM updates.md

 - なんかLoRa論文があるらしい
 	- https://x.com/cwolferesearch/status/1736795049579491751?s=20
 	- LoRA models the update derived for a model’s weights during finetuning with a low rank decomposition, implemented in practice as a pair of linear projections.
 LoRA leaves the pretrained layers of the LLM fixed and injects a trainable rank decomposition matrix into each layer of the model.
-	- QLoRA is (arguably) the most popular LoRA variant and uses model quantization techniques to reduce memory usage during finetuning while maintaining (roughly) equa
+	- QLoRA is (arguably) the most popular LoRA variant and u
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU2NTMxODMzMSwzNzE3OTcyMTgsLTE5Nj
+eyJoaXN0b3J5IjpbLTM4NjUwODE5NCwzNzE3OTcyMTgsLTE5Nj
 EzOTI3NzQsMTgyNTQ1NzAzNSwtMTE2ODUwNzE2NiwtMjMzNzMx
 MzQ5LC04NDU5Mzg1NDIsODQyMTkxMzU2LC0xMDIwNDI1NTM4LD
 EzNDU5MDcxODEsLTQ1OTI2MTk2NywxODI4NDcxNDExLDMxNTgz